Top 9 Seremban Attractions (2023)

 (source: thevocket.com)

-Sri Sendayan Mosque, one of the top Seremban attractions, is a beautiful mosque that resembles the Taj Mahal and Nabawi Mosque with a touch of Ottoman architecture.
+Sri Sendayan Mosque, one of the top attractions in Seremban, is a beautiful mosque that resembles the Taj Mahal and Nabawi Mosque with a touch of Ottoman architecture.
 According to Zailan Yusop, the architect of the Sri Sendayan Mosque, he got the inspiration for the design after he visited Dubai and Turkey.
 Some of the intricate features of the Sri Sendayan Mosque include khat calligraphy done by the Turkish Master of Calligraphy and Hasan Çelebiin in its architecture, which gives a serene facade.

 Photographers will never miss the opportunity to photograph this massive and magnificent mosque against the backdrop of the sunset.
 Non-Muslims are also welcome to enter the mosque, except for the prayer area, provided they follow the dress code.